jaredszajkowski/jaredszajkowski.github.io/content/post/investigating-a-vix-trading-signal/index.md

 ### Load Data

-Set our decimal places to something reasonable (like 2):
+Then set our decimal places to something reasonable (like 2):

 ```html
 dp(2)